felicien-brochu/selflessheroes/leveleditor/doc/tutorial2_12.md

 # Tutorial 2 - Part 12: Publish a level on the API

 We are now ready to publish the level on the API for review.
-We use the `push-level` command:
+Use the [`push-level`](shutils.md#push-level-command) command to publish the level:

 ```shell
 shutils push-level levels/black_forest
 ```

+:bulb: See [`shutils` manual](shutils.md) for more details on the command line tools.

 Fill in your credentials to login into the API.
 Then the `checklist` tests are run onto the level.
 These tests can take several minutes to complete.
-If all tests pass, the level is uploaded onto the API.
+If all the tests pass, the level is uploaded onto the API.

     √ email ... tutorialemail@example.com